-By default, navigation to text is integrated into Search Everywhere (Ctrl+N) — ReSharper will show textual occurrences matching the query string in the end of the results list, after all matching types, symbols, and files.
+By default, navigation to text is integrated into Search Everywhere Control+N — ReSharper will show textual occurrences matching the query string at the bottom of the result list, after all matching types, symbols, and files.
 You can disable this behavior by clearing Integrate Go to Text into Search Everywhere on the page of ReSharper options .

-- Press Ctrl+N 3 times or choose in the main menu
+Press Control+N 3 times or choosefrom the main menu.

-If you have navigated with this command during your current Visual Studio session, the last 10 strings you used for search appear in the drop-down list while the search field is empty.
+If you have navigated with this command during your current Visual Studio session, the last 10 strings you used for search appear in the list while the search field is empty.

 If some text is selected in the editor or copied to the clipboard from Visual Studio, it appears in the search field.

-/ext:- to limit the search for files with specific extension, for example,
+/ext:- to limit the search to files with specific extension, for example,

-/fm:- to limit the search for files matching specific mask, for example,
+/fm:- to limit the search to files matching specific mask, for example,

-/cp- to limit the search for files in the current project.
+/cp- to limit the search to files in the current project.

-ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go To File, and Go to Text actions.
-To enable or disable this behavior, use the Remember last search check box on the page of ReSharper options.
+ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go to Symbol, Go To File, and Go to Text actions.
+To enable or disable this behavior, use the Remember last search checkbox on the page of ReSharper options.
 When this option is selected, ReSharper will also use your current selection in the editor as the initial search query.

 This feature is supported in the following languages and technologies: